luni64/TeensyStep/README.md

 controller.move(motor_1, motor_2, motor_3);  // synchronously move motors back to the starting position
 ...
 ```
 The *move* commands are blocking, i.e., they will not return until the movement is finished.
-If you need to do some work while the motors moving you can use the *moveAsync* commands.
+If you need to do some work while the motors are moving you can use the *moveAsync* commands.

 ```C++
 ...